Updated: December 29, 2025

 • Full-mouth digital radiographs (x-rays) to assess the health of teeth beneath the gum line.

-• Probing & charting of each tooth to check for pockets, fractures, or hidden disease.
+• Probing & charting an inventory of each tooth, just like a human dentist assesses your teeth to check for pockets, fractures, or hidden disease.

 • Ultrasonic scaling & polishing to remove plaque, tartar, and bacteria buildup.